Sun Jihai: Manchester City

-In February 2002, Sun signed for English side Manchester City from Dalian Shide for £2 million and became the first Asian player to sign for the club.
+In February 2002, Sun signed for the English side Manchester City from Crystal Palace for £2 million and became the first Asian player to sign for the club.
 He made his debut for the club in a 4–2 win against Coventry City.
 His solid defence and dangerous attacking forays won over many City fans.
 He was voted the best player for the club in September 2002.
 In October 2002, Sun became the first East Asian footballer to score in the Premier League when he headed home the first goal in a 2–0 win over Birmingham City.

 At the beginning of the 2004–05 season, Sun damaged his cruciate ligaments in a tackle with Chelsea striker Eiður Guðjohnsen and missed the rest of the season.
 After recuperating and following a strict physical regimen devised by his father, Sun re-installed his place as a regular in the club's starting lineup.
 In the 2006–07 season, Sun was set back yet again by another injury and he made his return on 10 February 2007, against Portsmouth which his side lost 2–1.
 With the arrival of Sven-Göran Eriksson as the new manager, Sun rarely played in the 2007–08 season.
 Sun played 14 games and only started 7 times in that season.
 He was replaced by Vedran Ćorluka at right back and Michael Ball played as the defensive substitute instead of Sun.